aman2139/Intuit-Quickbooks-Upgrade-Targeting-Model/README.md

 1. `intuit.ipynb`: Jupyter notebook containing the main analysis and modeling code.
 2. `data/`: Data sets used in the analysis.
-3. `intuit-quickbooks_case.pdf`: PDF document detailing the case study.
+3. `intuit-quickbooks-case.pdf`: PDF document detailing the case study.
 4. `intuit_analysis.ipynb`: Additional explanations and write-up of the analysis.
 5. `to_target_businesses.csv` : Data file containing the list of businesses to target in the wave-2 campaign.